What does online adviser training consist of?

-We are not currently running any face-to-face Arts Award training courses, so if you want to train to be an Arts Award adviser join one of our online courses.
+We are not currently running any face-to-face Arts Award training courses for individuals, so if you want to train to be an Arts Award adviser please join one of our online courses.
 Click here to see the course dates and book your place.

 Can I arrange online Arts Award adviser training for a group of staff from my organisation?

 Groups of up to six people from one organisation or linked via a consortium are welcome to book onto the same Arts Award adviser online training course if places are available.
 Each participant should book their place individually.
 Please use the space for ‘notes’ on the booking form to tell us that you are booking as a group and give us your organisation name, or names of other participants.